kaustavkarmakar2/chat-bot-app/README.md

 # chat-bot-app
-It can be made upon user response and decision...it is a chat bot app with following conversation with user
+It can be made upon user response and decision...it is a chat bot app with following conversation with user.It is written in node js. npm init npm install